f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

    .. warning:: check the FQDN is 10.1.1.6 and not the UDF public proxy FQDN

 #.
-On NGINX APIGW-1 SSH session, paste and execute the CURL command.
+In the ``NGINX Plus APIGW-1`` SSH session, paste and execute the cURL command.
 You will see the below outcome at the end of the installation.

    .. code-block:: bash